plaeh/login_form/readme.md

 <h1>Simple Login Form</h1>

-Or more like the idea of a login page
+Or more like the idea of a login form